 So what factors should be considered?
 Drawing on the criteria set out in the HMRC official manual, some examples are:

-If you think your situation fits in with the concession, make contact with HMRC as soon as possible – their telephone number and address will be given on the tax calculation you have received.
+If you think your situation fits in with the concession, make contact with HMRC as soon as possible – their telephone number and address will be given on the notes accompanying the tax calculation you have received.
+If you can't find it, here it is 0300 200 3300.

 If you think they have made mistakes and you have evidence to support that, set out the details in your letter or when you telephone.
 Whenever you contact HMRC, keep a record (that is, keep a note of the date and time of telephone calls, to whom you spoke and what was said; and keep copies of any letters and documentation sent to HMRC with proof of postage).